doronz88/fa/README.md

 The format is JSON based and used to describe the algorithms used for different symbols.
-The algorithms is preformed is very linear, performed line by line, whereas each line can either extend or reduce the possible search results.
+The algorithms is preformed are very linear, performed line by line, whereas each line can either extend or reduce the possible search results.

+Each line behaves like a shell command-line that gets the previous results as the input and outputs the next results to the next line.

 SIG syntax:
 ```json